udelcodes/udelcodes.github.io/LTC/day4.md

 ## Step 2: Edit yourMadLibStory

-When you're editing your story use the words you see in the `wordFinder` (VERB, NOUN, ING-VERB, PRONOUN, ADJECTIVE, etc.) whenever you want to ask people to make-up their own words in your story.
+Find where it says `let yourMadLibStory = ` and then edit that story to say whatever you like!
+When you're editing your story use the words you see in the `wordFinder` (NOUN,VERB,ADJECTIVE,ADVERB,PLURALNOUN,NUMBER,PROPERNAME,LOCATION,ANIMAL,ING-VERB,PLACE) whenever you want to ask people to make-up their own words in your story.
+Make sure that when you sub those words into your story that they're written in uppercase letters!

 ## Step 3: Edit yourMadLibTitle